apigear-io/template-qtcpp/docs/docs/quickstart/index.md

     features:
       - stubs
 ```
-:::tip Layers
+:::tip Targets
-You can extend this solution file with other layers, each for the different technology with  different template.
+You can extend this solution file with other targets, each for the different technology with  different template.
 The module.yaml is technology independent and may be used for any template.
 :::

 :::note